 Most of my clients use Quickbooks Online, so I have the free Accountant version.
 Other popular software options are Microsoft Dynamics (I also use it and it’s a lot more intense), Quickbooks Desktop, Xero, and FreshBooks.

-Document storage
+Document Storage

-Project management
+Project Management

-Trello, Asana, and Monday can all be used as project management software.
-I have used Monday and Trello, and prefer Trello because the free option is more robust and the setup makes sense to me.
-Try them all out and see what you like.
+TrelloAsana, and Monday can all be used as project management software.
+I’ve used both Monday and Trello, and I prefer Trello’s free version because it’s more robust and easier to use.
+I recommend trying all three to see which one you like best.

-PDF writer
+PDF Writer

 There’s a good chance you’ll need to create PDF documents to share with clients.
 There are free options, but I like the ease of use Adobe Acrobat provides.
 The subscription is $12.99 a month for the basic plan, which meets my needs.
-An upgrade will get you redaction capabilities, which would be nice but may not be necessary.
+An upgrade will give you redaction capabilities, which would be nice but may not be necessary.

 SquareSpace is a very easy way for beginners to create basic websites.
 WordPress is the most common recommendation for new bloggers, but that platform is more complicated to learn.